jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Getting-Started/Command-Supported.md

 Description:

 - KEYS command can only be used under the VPC network.
 It is a dangerous command and may cause performance problems.
 Please ensure that it is used under the condition of few keys.
-If it is required to query a specific key from a large data set, it is recommended to use the collection structure (set) of Redis.
+If it is required to query a specific key from a big data set, it is recommended to use the collection structure (set) of Redis.

 - INFO command is restricted from using in cluster version: info cpu/replication/persistence is not supported